-Above you can see that I’ve presented the evergreen posts on my beautifully.
+Above you can see that I've presented the evergreen posts beautifully.
 It helps me drive more traffic to my evergreen posts.
 It also helps me to drive some search traffic, as the above evergreen resources are linked to in homepage.

 You can follow the above strategy on your blog.